ruitedk6/comparableNMT/README.md

 Run `train.py -h` for more information.

-## Quickstart
+## Replicating results

-For a quick start, you can download and use the embeddings and comparable data used for the paper here.
-We also provide the original BPE used for pre-processing.
-(ADD LINK)
+We can provide the pre-trained embeddings, comparable data and original BPE used for pre-processing to researchers interested in replicating our results.
+Please send an e-mail to the first author with your request.

 ## Questions?